goshiphq/goship-cms/content/blog/how-to-ship-heavy-equipment.md

 ---
-keywords: "heavy equipment "
+keywords: shipping heavy equipment, how to ship heavy equipment, how to pack and ship heavy equipment
 author: GoShip Admin
-title: How to Ship Heavy Equipment
+title: "How to Properly Pack and Ship Heavy Equipment: A Short Guide"
 intro: Shipping heavy items like large equipment, machinery, or auto parts can be quite challenging.
 Before diving into the heavy equipment shipping process, you should understand the intricacies of shipping heavy equipment.
 Whether